Buying a Home . . .And Why You Should be Working with an ‘ABR’

-Well, sit back and relax – if done right, it can be both exciting and fun.
+Well, sit back and relax – if done with the right professional help, buying a home should be both exciting and fun.

-The first thing to do, of course, is contact a Realtor who is an Accredited Buyers Representative – ABR.
+The first thing to do when buyer a home, is contact a Realtor who is an Accredited Buyers Representative – ABR.
 The coveted ABR designation behind their name indicates they are well-trained and of a mindset to always put their buyers’ needs first.
 And isn’t that what you should expect from your Realtor?

 When working with a buyer, the first thing I do is refer my buyers to a lender if they don’t already have one.
 It is extremely important that we know right away the price range that we will be dealing with.
 And since I’ve had buyers who for various reasons could only use the income of one spouse, the price range of the homes we would be looking at is not a matter that can be taken from granted.

-Once we establish a price range, the next thing my clients need to do is decide on their list of ‘needs’ and ‘wants’.
+Once we establish a price range, the next thing to do in buying a home is decide on your list of ‘needs’ and ‘wants’.
 What’s a ‘need’ for the husband, might not even be a ‘want’ for his wife!
 LOL – that’s okay. . . .
 We’ll work through it.

 When we finally narrow your choices down to one or two homes, you will be provided seller disclosures to read over.
 This is a very helpful document for letting you know if the house has flooded before, suffered fire damage, age of the roof, etc. Of course, there are circumstances, such as with foreclosures, where the seller cannot provide this information since they never lived in the house.